thomaskimura/Paper/README.md

 ###To Do
 - Responsive typography
-- Responsive photosets
 - Responsive navigation
-- Remove post stats on photos, add link through on photos
+- Add hover state to photos, to display stats
-- Create Header with customization
+- Create header with customization
 - Custom fonts
 - Documentation